sirca/clusterous/README.md

 # Clusterous
-Cluster compute tool for Docker based applications.
+Cluster compute tool for running Docker based applications on AWS.

 Written in Python.
 Requires Linux or OS X.